-Revenue from sale of goods is recognized when control is transferred to the customers and when there are no other unfulfilled obligations.
-This requires detailed analysis of each sale agreement/ contract / customer purchase order regarding timing of revenue recognition.
+Revenue from sale of goods is recognized when control is recognized included the following; transferred to the customers and when there are no other Our audit procedures, considering the significant risk of unfulfilled obligations.
+This requires detailed analysis of each misstatement related to revenue recognition, included amongst sale agreement/ contract /customer purchase order regarding other: timing of revenue recognition.